itkhanz/Appium-Mobile-App-Testing/Appium-WB/README.md

         * Pixel 5 with Android 13.0 Google Play | x86_64
 * XCode 14.3 (with XCode commandline)
 * IntelliJ IDEA

 ---

+## Running Tests

+* Maven surefire plugin enables to execute the tests from commandline.
+* Test suites are configured in `test-suites/` folder for both the applications.
+* Running command `mvn clean test` will execute all the tests from both wdio and sauce labs application.
+* To execute the Sauce Labs Demo app tests:
+    * for Android, execute command `mvn test -Dtest=AndroidTest`
+    * for iOS, execute command `mvn test -Dtest=IOSTest`
+* To execute the WDIO native demo app tests:
+    * for Android, execute command `mvn test -Dtest=AndroidSwipeTest`
+    * for iOS, execute command `mvn test -Dtest=IOSSwipeTest`
+* Alternatively you can execute the tests from  Intellij IDE by hitting the play icon next to test or class.

+---